jeffpersonified/instatap.es/README.md

 #MixTapes
 A Rails app for mixing and sharing your music.
+This is currently in progress, as it's my final group project with Dev Bootcamp.